ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-Static-Primitives**](https://github.com/80sVectorz/ComfyUI-Static-Primitives): Adds Static Primitives to ComfyUI.
 Mostly to work with reroute nodes
 - [**ComfyUI-TextOnSegs**](https://github.com/nkchocoai/ComfyUI-TextOnSegs): Add a node for drawing text with CR Draw Text of ComfyUI_Comfyroll_CustomNodes to the area of SEGS detected by Ultralytics Detector of ComfyUI-Impact-Pack.
 - [**comfyui-clip-with-break**](https://github.com/dfl/comfyui-clip-with-break): CLIP text encoder with BREAK formatting like A1111 (uses chained ComfyUI conditioning concat).
+- [**ComfyUI-ReduxFineTune**](https://github.com/1038lab/ComfyUI-ReduxFineTune): ComfyUI-ReduxFineTune is a custom node for ComfyUI that enables advanced style fine-tuning using the Flux Redux approach.
+It offers multiple unified fusion modes for precise and consistent control over style transfer, allowing users to fine-tune image styles with high flexibility and detail.
 - [**ComfyUI-DiLightNet**](https://github.com/logtd/ComfyUI-DiLightNet): ComfyUI nodes to use [a/DiLightNet](https://github.com/iamNCJ/DiLightNet).
 - [**lollms_nodes_suite**](https://github.com/ParisNeo/lollms_nodes_suite): lollms_nodes_suite is a set of nodes for comfyui that harnesses the power of lollms, a state-of-the-art AI text generation tool, to improve the quality of image generation.
 - [**ComfyUI-PixelOE-Wrapper**](https://github.com/A4P7J1N7M05OT/ComfyUI-PixelOE-Wrapper): A barebones ComfyUI wrapper for [a/PixelOE](https://github.com/KohakuBlueleaf/PixelOE).